jcpazos/discord-nightbot/README.md

 Delete an existing command with:

     !deletecommand `commandName`

+Create a periodic message with:

+    !newcommandperiodic `commandName` `commandValue`

+Currently, periodic messages are sent every hour, all at the same time.

-Other features like periodic messaging are in development.
+Other features like counters as part of the message still W.I.P.